Sixers' James Harden Expected to Miss a Month With Foot Injury

-Sixers' James Harden expected to miss a month with foot injury originally appeared on NBC Sports Chicago
+Sixers take major injury hit with Harden expected to miss a month originally appeared on NBC Sports Philadelphia

 The Sixers have taken a major early-season injury hit.